The Penn State Health Children’s Hospital Approach to Pediatric Digestive Health

 Families come here because our doctors are experts in a broad range conditions.
 Using their knowledge, skills and the most advanced diagnostic and treatment methods, they provide complete care.

-While managing a wide range of digestive disorders, Penn State Children’s Hospital pediatric gastroenterologists treat each child and family individually.
+While managing a wide range of digestive disorders, Penn State Health Children’s Hospital pediatric gastroenterologists treat each child and family individually.
 Your child’s treatment plan will be tailored to his or her particular needs.

 Our Experts in Pediatric Gastroenterology Care